floooh/floooh.github.io/_posts/2023-10-16-sokol-webgpu.md

-double the macOS numbers!): WebGL2 is actually slightly slower than WebGPU here (last time I looked at it that wasn't the case, so maybe some optimization work is already happening?): 8.5k draws for WebGL2 vs 11k for WebGPU before a 120Hz frame rate can longer be sustained, for comparison, the same code compiled as native and using the sokol-gfx Metal backend goes up to around 110k draws before performance drops below 120Hz.
+double the macOS numbers!): WebGL2 is actually slightly slower than WebGPU here (last time I looked at it that wasn't the case, so maybe some optimization work is already happening?): 8.5k draws for WebGL2 vs 11k for WebGPU before a 120Hz frame rate can no longer be sustained, for comparison, the same code compiled as native and using the sokol-gfx Metal backend goes up to around 110k draws before performance drops below 120Hz.